krombier/Bachelor_Thesis_Force_Control/src/cartesian_impedance_control/README.md

 ros2 run cartesian_impedance_control force_control_client
 ```

-Launch the gripper control node if you want to steer the gripper with : <br />
+Launch the gripper control node if you want to steer the gripper with the user_input_client: <br />
 ``` bash
 ros2 run cartesian_impedance_control gripper
 ```
+(To steer the gripper you need to use the user_input_client file, this one just takes care of the commands sent out)